 There is still a long way to go to recover from the full impacts of the coronavirus, and some of the impact may be unrecoverable.
 We must do our best to support all children and families to return to 'normality' safely and continue to support them through the transition period and beyond.
-We must ensure that we use this crisis period as a crucial learning opportunity to discover new and better ways to support foster families and the children they look after.
+We must ensure that we use this crisis period as a crucial learning opportunity to discover new and better ways to support foster families.